We believe that every child deserves a cure.

 Future progress is highly dependent on new biological discoveries leading to the development of drugs specifically designed for pediatric cancers.
 Fortunately, technological advances have made the biological discovery process much more fast and efficient.
 Discovery of innovative biological agents are laying the foundation for new clinical trials in record numbers.

 C.S.
 Mott Children’s Hospital is home to the largest, cutting-edge pediatric research effort in the state of Michigan.
-We believe every child deserves a cure, and we have established the Center for Childhood Cancer to help us find different, better ways to cure childhood cancers.
+We believe every child deserves a cure, and we have designed our pediatric cancer research efforts to accelerate the search for different, better ways to cure childhood cancers.

 Our teams are conducting basic science, translational research and clinical research with a goal of finding new cures and better ways to deliver current treatments.
 Our research focus spans from early diagnosis and cancer prevention, to developing less toxic treatments and exploring expanding horizons in life-long cancer survivorship.